Heavy Vehicle Combination (Class 1)

 Go to an SAAQ service centre to:

-- take a vision test;
+- undergo a vision test;

 - obtain the medical assessment form that you are required to have your physician fill out.
 You must send the completed form to the SAAQ.